domokane/FinancePy/README.md

 # FinancePy

-FinancePy is a python-based library that covers the following functionality:
+FinancePy is a python-based library that is currently in beta version.
+It covers the following functionality:

 * Valuation and risk models for a wide range of equity, FX, interest rate and credit derivatives.